This post may contain affiliate links.

 Don’t Stick to the Top Sights

-I have a lot of favourite moments at Angkor, and most of them involve visiting sights that were off the beaten track.
+Most of our favourite moments involved visiting sights off the beaten track.
 One of the most important Angkor Wat travel tips I can give you is to stray beyond the Big Three.

 One standout was a late afternoon duo of Preah Kahn and Neak Prean.
 First, we visited Preah Kahn, the Sacred Sword Temple, which is just a bit further out, wonderfully jungle-y and full of endless corridors.
 Also, there were no crowds.